Mobile Screening for

 REMS (Radiofrequency Echographic Multi-Spectrometry) technology combines ultrasound and radiofrequency to measure the quantity and quality of bones.

-BoneHealth BC uses the Echolight REMS ultrasound technology platform to assess bone health and safely improve clinical and functional bone-related outcomes.
+BoneHealth BC uses the Echolight R.E.M.S ultrasound technology platform to assess bone health and safely improve clinical and functional bone-related outcomes.

 REPORT